 If you come across a book or journal article that you think would be really useful, but neither the University or your College Library can give you access, your College Library may be able to obtain a copy through the inter-library loan service where items are requested on your behalf from the British Library.
 Check with your College Library to see if they operate this or a similar scheme.

 Some public libraries (often the main city branch) offer access to over 15 million online journal articles through a scheme called Access to Research.

 The Library offers online help with Study Skills, searching for articles, using ebooks and more through its Enhance Your Learning service.
-There are two strands to the service - an online toolkit with tutorials, videos and printable resources that you can access in your own time and a calendar of workshops (both face to face and online) which you can book onto.
+There are two strands to the service - an online toolkit with tutorials, videos and printable resources that you can access in your own time and a calendar of workshops and subject clinics (online) which you can book onto.